-The school has one named person as Dyslexia Champion.
+The Trust has a named person as Dyslexia Champion.

-The school has two people who are trained in how to use the Dyslexia Screening Test.
+Staff INSET days throughout the year.
+The colored has a constant with a con- CPD available for all staff.
+The school has access to staff who are trained in how to use the Dyslexia Screening Test.
 Weekly staff meetings.
+Screening rest.
 Support staff have their NVQ level 2 or 3 or equivalent relevant qualification.
 Two members of staff will be TISUK trained practitioners which is a diploma level qualification.